Star-Academy/codestar-internship/Projects/issue-template-Phase05.md

     - [ ] Fill here the steps of TDD cycle:
         1. `[FILL HERE]`
 - [ ] Section 2: Effects of applying **SOLID** principles in **TDD**.
-    - [ ] Thick about that in your team, then fill here the results:
+    - [ ] Think about that in your team, then fill here the results:
         1. `[FILL HERE]`
     - [ ] Read about above title.
 Now fill here what do you think about effects of **SOLID** on **TDD**:
         1. `[FILL HERE]`